plone/volto/docs/source/upgrade-guide/index.md

 !!! note Recommended
-    Although you can keep both ways of using Volto's config it is recommended you use the new registry based configuration as soon as possible and we discourage you to continue using the old way.
+    Although you can keep both ways of using Volto's config it is recommended you use the new registry based configuration as soon as possible, and we discourage you to continue using the old way.